leftfield-geospatial/homonim/docs/usage.rst

 .. _max-block-mem:

 ``-mbm``, ``--max-block-mem``: FLOAT
-    The maximum image block size in megabytes (0 = block size is the band size).  ``homonim`` processes images in blocks to reduce memory usage, and allow concurrency.
+    The maximum image block size in megabytes (0 = block size is the image size).  ``homonim`` processes images in blocks to reduce memory usage, and allow concurrency.
 The image block size is determined automatically, using this option as an upper limit.
 The default is 100.

 .. _downsampling: